 I am really pleased with the virtual warm welcome that Adaobi Savannah has received since its beginning last summer.
 Blogging is definitely a rich experience and I can’t wait to continue to Year 2, who would be without any doubt as exciting.

 Just a couple days after my return from my first trip to Haiti (August 2013), and having published only a few posts about my Haitian adventures, Adaobi Savannah was already attractive to Zoom sur Haiti, a website promoting tourism in Haiti and offering a wide range of packages and services to people wishing to discover la Perle des Antilles.

 It was obvious that we were sharing the same vision for Haiti.
 Being a Fanatik Ayiti, I was very pleased to embark on this collaborative journey, which has been fruitful for almost a year now.
 It was so fun to blog with Zoom sur Haiti and share my passion for Haiti daily with the large community of ZOOMEUSES and ZOOMEURS over the last year, including some #2fillesauKanaval adventures.

-Writing, sharing my traveler’s chronicles and Coups de cœur, and connecting with the virtual community highly contribute to my daily routine.
+Writing, sharing my traveler’s chronicles and Coups de cœur, and connecting with the virtual community highly contribute to my daily routine and reboosting my creativity.

-In the coming years leading to my move to China for work, I will also add some #expatlife content (articles, posts, links, etc.) to the Sections already part of the blog.
+In the coming years leading to my move to China for work, I will also add some #expatlife content (articles, posts, links, etc.) to the blog.
 I hope you guys will have fun reading this.
 Actually, I already started with some #chinoiseries! 😉

-Thank you so much to each of you following my adventures through Adaobi Savannah, whether via Facebook, Twitter, Instagram, Pinterest or directly on the blog!
+Thank you so much to each and every one of you following my adventures through Adaobi Savannah, whether via Facebook, Twitter, Instagram, Pinterest or directly on the blog!